telerik/blazor-docs/components/stepper/steps/state.md

 ## Disabled

 You can disable a step by setting the `Disabled` parameter of the the desired `StepperStep` to `true` (its default value is `false`).
 You can also toggle its value to conditionally enable/disable steps based on your application logic.

+This feature serves to mark the desired step as disabled, so users cannot click and select it.
+If [linear flow]({%slug stepper-linear-flow%}) is enabled, users will not be able to skip the disabled step and click on the next enabled.

 >caption Set a disabled step.
 The result from the snippet.